atlassian/ssh/CONTRIBUTING.md

 ## Developer’s environment

 You can build and run JPT on MacOS, Windows or Linux.
-You'll need JDK 8-11 to build and test the project.
+You'll need JDK 8-11 and docker 1.6+ to build and test the project.

 ## Submitting changes